by Jarrett Gil

 Low Added Sugars: Under 5g

-The Protein Powder and Creatine Monohydrate I recommend:
+The Protein Powder, Creatine Monohydrate, and Magnesium I recommend:

 • Metagenics Perfect Protein (Whey and Pea/Rice options)